Home / ELVEFLOW COMMUNITY / ART & SCIENCE PROJECTS / Inside flowers, microfluidics!

 • Fill three small jars with water

-• Add ten drops of food dye in primary colors to two of the jars (leave the third jar clear)
+• Add 10 drops of food dye in primary colours to two of the jars (leave the third jar clear)

 • Cut a sheet of paper towel into multiple strips about 2 cm wide

-• Soak strips of paper towel in colored water
+• Soak strips of paper towel in coloured water

-• Connect the jars of colored and clear water using a bridge of paper towel strips
+• Connect the jars of coloured and clear water using a bridge of paper towel strips

 • Observe the jar of clear water after 1-2 hours.
 What changes do you see?